garciart/network-automation/labs/lab001-telnet.md

 Script complete.
 Have a nice day.
 ```

-I have also included a script with error detection in the **labs** folder, named [lab000-telnet.py](labs/lab000-telnet.py "Telnet lab").
-If you want to experiment with debugging, stop the devices and run [lab000-telnet.py](labs/lab000-telnet.py "Telnet lab").
+I have also included a script with error detection in the **labs** folder, named [lab001-telnet](labs/lab001-telnet "Lab 1 (Telnet)").
+If you want to experiment with debugging, stop the devices and run [lab001-telnet](labs/lab001-telnet "Lab 1 (Telnet)").
 The script will fail, and provide you with detailed information on why.

 **Congratulations!** You have automated a common networking task using Python!